 - Weather: Austin has mild winters and hot summers, the rainiest months are typically May, June, and October so your move may be affected in these months.

-- Elevator reservation: If your building has an elevator you'll want to check on how to reserve it for move day.
+- Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.

 - State licensing: In-state movers operating in the Lone Star State are legally required to be licensed by the Texas Department of Motor Vehicles (TXDMV), which issues 10-digit TXDMV numbers to commercial carriers.
-Make sure the moving company you use has a license before hiring.
+Double-check that the moving company is properly licensed before you hire them.

-- State regulator: You can verify a Texas moving license and its status through the state's public utilities commission.
+- State regulator: You can check the status of a Texas moving license through the state's public utilities commission.

-- Moving permits: Texas does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.
+- Moving Permits: Texas doesn't require moving permits, but it's still a good idea to check local parking rules before your move-in day.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.In Texas, movers typically provide Released Value Protection at no additional cost, covering items at 60 cents per pound.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+In Texas, movers typically provide Released Value Protection at no additional cost, covering items at 60 cents per pound.
 For enhanced protection, consider discussing Full Value Protection options with the moving company.
 Alternatively, explore third-party insurance providers for customized plans.
 It's crucial to understand coverage limits, potential additional costs, and read reviews to make an informed decision about your moving insurance in Texas.

 Where to live in Austin

-Now that you've decided to make the move to "ATX", these are the best neighborhoods to move to in Austin.
+Now that you've decided to make the move to ATX, these are the best neighborhoods to move to in Austin.

 Best neighborhoods for singles